Book A Free 30 Minute Meeting

 FROM SNOWFLAKE.ACCOUNT_USAGE.TABLES t

-WHERE q.object_name IS NULL
+WHERE t.deleted IS NULL

 Metrics to Monitor Query Cost